 My boyfriend and I don’t feel ready to have sex, but lately he’s been asking me to send him naked selfies.
 I trust him, but I’m not sure.
 What should I do?

-Great question!
-While sexting doesn’t carry the same STI or pregnancy risks as in-person action, it can still leave you very exposed.
-You’re right to think hard before sending that text.
 Once an image leaves your phone, it is out of your control.
-And although people have loved capturing the naked form since before cameras were invented—walk through any art museum for proof—the advent of the digital age means that your private photos can get passed around with a speed that you could have never intended or imagined.
+And although people have loved capturing the naked form since before cameras were invented—walk through any art museum for proof—the advent of the digital age means that your private photos can get passed around more quickly than you could have ever imagined.
 Because we live in a society that has a complex and unhealthy relationship with sexuality and sexual imagery, this can, unfortunately, have real consequences on your social and professional life.

 There are also complex legal aspects to naked selfies, especially if you’re a minor (meaning that you’re under 18 years old, and not a legal adult).
 In many states, minors can be prosecuted under child pornography laws for taking and distributing explicit materials—aka, Snapping your boobs to your BF.
 And if your BF Snaps your boobs to all his friends, you can all face felony charges—even if you intended the photos for his eyes only.

 At the end of the day, it’s your body, your image, and your decision.
+We talk more about sexting here.
 Here are some ways to minimize the risk that your pics will be seen by eyes other than your partner’s.
 If you do decide to send photos, we do recommend working your angles in ways that you can’t be easily identified.
 Leave your face out of your nudes—or send a pic of just your face instead!